davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.twitter/index.md

 - Write a method `reset()` that will clear all the stats accumulated.
 The `history` of hashtags must also be cleared (that is, do not instantiate a new empty ArrayList in its stead)

 - Write an `isHashtag()` method that takes a single term (not a entire tweet) as argument, and returns whether it is a hashtag.
-A term is a hashtag if the first letter is a `#` sign, and excluding the `#` sign, the term is at least one letter long.
+A term is a hashtag if the first letter is a `#` symbol, and excluding the `#` sign, the term is at least one letter long.
 This method does not modify any fields.

 - Write an `isMention()` method that takes a single term (not an entire tweet), as argument, and return whether it is a mention.
-A term is a mention if the first letter is an `@` sign, and excluding the `@` sign, the term is at least one letter long.
+A term is a mention if the first letter is an `@` symbol, and excluding the `@` sign, the term is at least one letter long.
 This method does not modify any fields.

 - Write a `processTweet()` method that takes a String tweet as input.
-A tweet string can contain regular words, #hashtags, and @mentions.
+A tweet string can contain regular terms, #hashtags, and @mentions.
 Here is what this method needs to do:

-  - Split the tweet up into an array of substrings, using whitespace as your delimiter.
-Step through every term in the tweet and update the counts required for `toString()` (see code example).
+  - Split the tweet up into an array of smaller terms, using a whitespace as your delimiter (as you saw in the "I am Ishmael" example above).
+Step through every term in the tweet and update all the counts.

   - When you come across a `#hashtag`, you need to update the *history* as follows.
 First, the history should not contain any duplicates (i.e., every time you come across one, you need to see whether it already exists in your `ArrayList`, and add it in only if it's never been seen!).
 You should ignore case, so if `#ups` is in the history, then `#UPS` should not be added.
 Finally, any new hashtag should be added in **alphabetical order** into the list.